UofT-Government-Project/Covid19_PHU/README.md

 ## Extract, Transform & Load

-The original data downloaded had 527,180 records which is a much larger file to work with and push in github.
+The original data downloaded had 522,465 records which is a much larger file to work with and push in github.
 Therefore the dataset has been scaled down using a random sample method and creating a [sample_covid_dataset.csv](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/Datasource/sample_covid_dataset.csv), resulting in 13,524 records.<br>
-This sampled dataset has been used for the database, machine learning model and the exploratory analysis.
+This sampled dataset has been used for the database, machine learning model, exploratory analysis, Tableau and the interactive dashboard.
 <br>
 Each team member has used the ETL process and saved work under their respective branches to show different perspectives if any.  <br>
 *The sampled data has been filtered, cleaned and segregated to create new smaller datasets for each part of the project.*